acroteam/Checker/README.md

 2) Build image using Dockerfile, run command in "general" directory \
 run command: "docker build -t checker ."

-3) Make directory named "Module" and "LinuxHeaders" inf "general directory
+3) Make directory named "Module" and "LinuxHeaders" in "general directory
 4) Download needed headers and move it to "LinuxHeaders" directory.
 5) There is a file named "versions" in directory "checker" add all names of headers you download.